productdevbook/unadapter/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve unadapter.

+## 🙏 Credits

+This project draws inspiration and core concepts from:

+- [better-auth](https://github.com/better-auth) - The original adapter architecture that inspired this project

 <hr />